ZeroQI/Hama.bundle/README.md

 If files and series are showing in Plex GUI but not all metadata is updating, that is the Agent doing.
-Install issue under linux are generally permission issues, see installation section If posters are missing, check that all the data folders are created and the agent is where it should be:
+Install issue under linux are generally permission issues, see installation section

+If posters are missing, check that all the data folders are created and the agent is where it should be (see folder list above)

 Agent logs to include:
 - [...]/Plex Media Server/Logs/Plex Media Scanner (custom ASS).log (episodes info)